 SPECIAL TAX NOTICE REGARDING

-SHEET METAL WORKERS' LOCAL UNION NO. 80 ANNUITY FUND
+SHEET METAL WORKERS LOCAL NO. 292 ANNUITY FUND

 PLAN PAYMENTS

-You are receiving this Notice because all or a portion of a payment you are receiving from the Sheet Metal Workers' Local Union No. 80 Annuity Fund (the "Plan") is eligible to be rolled over to an IRA or an employer plan.
+You are receiving this Notice because all or a portion of a payment you are receiving from the Sheet Metal Workers Local No. 292 Annuity Fund (the "Plan") is eligible to be rolled over to an IRA or an employer plan.
 This Notice is intended to help you decide whether to do such a rollover.

-Rules that apply to most payments from a plan are described in the "General Information About Rollovers" section.
+Rules that apply to most payments from a plan are described in the "General Information About Rollovers" section, below.

-Special rules that only apply in certain circumstances, including special rules applicable to recipients other than the participant, are described in the "Special Rules and Options" section.
+Special rules that only apply in certain circumstances, including special rules applicable to recipients other than the participant, are described in the "Special Rules and Options" section, which starts on page 3 of this Notice.